pablisco/auto-module/readme.md

 ## Generated files

-By default, the generated code creates a file named `modules.kt` inside the `buildSrc` with all the necessary details to import local modules.
+By default, the generated code creates a file named `modules.kt` inside `buildSrc` with all the necessary details to add modules as dependencies.

-If you want to change the name of this file you can do it like this inside `settings.gradle[.kts]`:
+If you want to change the name of this file you can do it inside `settings.gradle[.kts]`:

 ```kotlin
 autoModule {